Also applies to IBM Basic Keyboard, IBM Soft Touch Keyboard, Lexmark Classic, Unicomp Customizer and Unicomp Classic

 P/N 1393464 is a version of the standard PS/2 Enhanced Keyboard with unique keyboards for airline reservation software.
 This keyboard today is widely associated with Sabre Corporation with various examples of P/N 1393464 with Sabre branding stickers observed.
 However, they were not the only company to utilise this keyboard.
 By October 1987, United Airlines (and to a lesser degree Delta Airlines) committed to purchasing a considerable number of IBM PS/2s for their airline reservation systems and it's believed this keyboard served their systems too.

 Almost immediately after Lexmark's founding, IBM's then-rival Dell started putting their name to Enhanced Keyboards.
 P/N 1397651 was the first to appear, which was simply a standard PS/2 Enhanced Keyboard with modular SDL to PS/2 cable.
-This first keyboard featured a rectangle old-style minimalistic Dell logo.
+This part number originally featured a rectangle old-style minimalistic Dell logo, although by 1993, they started featuring Dell's more familiar and current logo with a rotated "E".
 It should be noted that P/N 1397651s with Honeywell branding have also been observed, however, it was theorised that Dell sub-contracted for Honeywell due to the fact the observed example of a Honeywell P/N 1397651 also had a "Dell Field Service" sticker on it.
-P/N 1369050 appeared by 1994 and was a fixed-cabled PS/2 Enhanced Keyboard with Dell's more familiar and current logo with a rotated "E".
+P/N 1369050 appeared by 1994 and was a fixed-cabled PS/2 Enhanced Keyboard with the more familiar Dell logo.
 Other than their branding, these keyboards are unremarkable.

 CompuAdd, a PC manufacturer from Texas, also put their name to Enhanced Keyboards produced by Lexmark and they appeared not long before their 1994 bankruptcy.
 CompuAdd Enhanced Keyboards used fixed grey cables with an AT-style full-size 5-pin DIN plug and could come with a standard ISO layout (for example, the Arabic P/N 1369167) or a so-called "Asian 101" layout (the more well-known US English P/N 1397771).
 The latter layout has a 1-unit backspace and a backwards-L shaped (aka, "big-ass") enter key just like IBM's PC/AT Keyboard layout.